Advertiser Disclosure

 Mortgage options in Montana

-• Montana USDA loans: Depending on where you buy in Montana, you might be eligible for a loan guaranteed by the U.S. Department of Agriculture (USDA).
-USDA loans don’t require a down payment and can come with reduced interest rates.
+- Montana USDA loans: If you’re buying a rural property in Montana, you might be eligible for a mortgage guaranteed by the U.S. Department of Agriculture (USDA).
+These loans don’t require a down payment, but you’ll need to purchase in a designated rural area and meet the area’s income limits.

 First-time homebuyer programs in Montana